Hotel Alexandra – A time capsule dedicated to mid-century Danish design.

 Hotel Alexandra – What’s Nearby?

 Recommended Nearby Tours

 - Canal Tours of Copenhagen – Discover the gorgeous harbor and canals of Copenhagen, and some of its most photogenic locations, from historic palaces to iconic modern architecture, by boat.
 The tour lasts around 1 hour, with knowledgeable guides telling the story of gems like Christiansborg, the Black Diamond, Operaen (the Opera House), and Skuespilhuset (the Royal Theater).
 Tickets start at DKK 95.
-Tours leave from Gammel Strand – 13-minute walk (0.7 mile); there is also a stop further away at Nyhavn (1 mile, 22-minute walk).
+Tours leave from Gammel Strand (0.7 mile); there is also a stop further away at Nyhavn (1 mile).
 An alternative is to rent your own solar-powered GoBoat, complete with picnic table; find them at Islands Brygge.
-18-minute walk (1 mile).
+(1 mile).